actions-marketplace-validations/alexnorell_terraform-lint/README.md

-# Terraform Lint
+# Terraform Lint with Diff

-A Github Action to ensure your terraform files are formatted correctly
+A GitHub action to check for and display any formatting issues found with `terraform fmt`.

 ## Usage